johnwcowan/r7rs-work/ProcessesCowan.md

 If the same key appears more than once in the alist, the first value is used, just as with `assoc`.

-`working-directory`
+`current-directory`

-Specifies the working directory of the newly created process as a string.
+Specifies the current (working) directory of the newly created process as a string.

+`umask`

+Specifies the Posix umask of the newly created process as an exact integer.

 `group`